romansp/romansp.github.io/content/blog/easy-debounce-in-vue-with-tanstack-query-and-vueuse/index.md

 });
 ```

-From now on Query "watches" debounced ref value for changes in `queryKey`.
-It won't execute `queryFn` because update of `queryKey` is also debounced now.
+Now `queryKey` value itself is debounced and Query will detect changes only after debounce timeout has completed.
+It means it won't execute `queryFn` per each keystroke anymore.
+But when debounce timeout completes `queryFn` will use debounced `searchTermDebounced` value.
+Exactly what we need!

+## Final result

-I found this solution very effective.
-It decouples data fetching from UI implementation and `searchTerm` value binding.
-It allows to tweak debouncing behavior while keeping actual data fetching implementation clean.
+I found this solution to query debouncing very effective and elegant.
+It clearly decouples data fetching from UI concerns.
+It allows to freely tweak debouncing behavior while keeping actual data fetching implementation clean.

 Complete source code for debounced search implementation:
 ```vue